AdobeDocs/analytics-platform.en/help/report-builder/schedule-reportbuilder.md

 ### Email

-In the **[!UICONTROL Email]** section you provide recipients, subject and description of the email.
+In the **[!UICONTROL Email]** section, you provide the recipients, subject and description of the email.

 ![Schedule email settings](assets/schedule-email.png){zoomable="yes"}

 1. Enter **Recipients**.
-You can enter the name of a person that is recognized in your organization, or you can enter an email address of a person or outside of your organization.
+You can enter the name of a person that is recognized in your organization.
+Or you can enter an email address of a person that is outside of your organization.

 1. Enter the **Subject** of the email and a description for your recipients.
 The subject defaults to the workbook file name but you can modify the subject if needed.
 You can add details in the description section.